anh0001/isaaclab_rl_experiments/docs/guides/adding_custom_robots.md

   - /Render/Vars/LdrColor
 ```

-This indicates the prim path name is /yonsoku_robot
+This indicates your robot name is yonsoku_robot.

 ### Troubleshooting Conversion Issues